 The Healdsburg Senior Center at 133 Matheson Street hosts table tennis games every Friday from 2:30pm to 3:45pm.
 Playing table tennis is a wonderful way for seniors to promote quick thinking while increasing their hand-eye coordination.
 Playing table tennis may also enhance core strength in aging adults without overexerting their joints.

 Aging adults living with serious health conditions may have difficulty engaging in physical activity.
 Maintaining a high quality of life can be challenging for some seniors, but professional caregivers can help them obtain this goal.
-Families can trust in Santa Rosa, CA, at-home care experts to help their elderly loved ones focus on lifestyle choices that increase the chances of living a longer and healthier life.
+Families can trust in Santa Rosa home care experts to help their elderly loved ones focus on lifestyle choices that increase the chances of living a longer and healthier life.

 The Petaluma Senior Facility at 211 Novak Drive offers line dance classes every Thursday from 8:30am to 10:15am.
 Their instructors teach seniors how to do a variety of line dancing steps in a comfortable environment.
 Line dancing may keep seniors young at heart, enhance their mental state, and increase their stamina.
 Two-step dance also offers many social benefits and a chance to meet new people.
 Each dance class costs $4.